jacobcantwell/amazon-lightsail-minecraft/README.md

 * Select the three vertical dot menu button
 * Select `Create new instance`
 * Follow the steps above for `Setup a Windows Lightsail instance`

-## TODO List for this Document

-* Finish support for Bedrock Minecraft - the steps are similar but different ports are used
-* Add Application = Custom, Protocol = UDP, Port = 59478
-* Search for the `minecraft-bedrock.exe`
-Todo: Add port 19132
-Todo: Add port 59478